lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Feasibility of this approach depends on the community complexity, relatedness of the samples available, and similarity of microbes in those samples.

 An additional binning signal was scaffold taxonomy determined by CAT.
-CAT classifications often overlapped well with bins demarcated clearly by other binning signals (Fig. 5, Fig. 6).
+CAT classifications often overlapped well with bins demarcated clearly by other binning signals (+@fig:fig3_Azfil-wild-binningsignals, +@fig:fig3_Azmic-binningsignals).
 This result further confirms the robustness of CAT scaffold classifications and it's use-case for manual binning when depth and k-mer profiles are lacking.
 Single copy marker gene validation with both CheckM and Anvi'o supported the quality of bins for which CAT classification was instrumental in their reconstruction.
 Our view on t hese methods is that a researcher should bin primarily on the sample-native sequencing libraries and k-mer profiles and then use extragenous binning signals and scaffold taxonomoy only in an advising manner.